lighterio/beams/README.md

 The `callback` takes a `data` argument, and its `this` context is the client on which it is being run.

+#### beams.handle(string name, function callback)
+Remove any existing handlers for the specified message name, and replace with a single `callback`, like calling `beams.on` only once.
+This is useful for frameworks that reload modules in dev mode rather than restarting the server.

 #### beams.emit(string name, object data)
 Send a named message with some data to every client.

 #### beams.each(callback)
 Run a callback on each client.
 The `callback` takes a `client` argument.

+#### Array beams.clients
+A list of the clients that are connected.

+#### Object beams.handlers
+Arrays of message handlers keyed by message name.

+#### number beams.pollTimeout
+How long (in milliseconds) to wait before forcing clients to reconnect.